An0n3m0us/AppImages/README.md

 ## List of AppImages

+Download the AppImages from the releases page

-· Audacity (2.3.3)\
+· Audacity (2.3.3)

 · OpenTTD (1.9.3 & 1.10.0)

 ## Running AppImages

-Download the AppImage then make the AppImage an executable by entering `chmod +x $FILE` in a terminal or by right-clicking the file then selecting "Properties" then "Permissions", and checking the executable checkbox.
+Make the AppImage an executable by entering `chmod +x $FILE` in a terminal or by right-clicking the file then selecting "Properties" then "Permissions", and checking the executable checkbox.
 Then, double-click the AppImage to run it.

 Please let me know if you encounter any errors!
 Report them on the issues page.